-13) I am a U.S. citizen who worked in the United States for 6 months in 1995.
-I accepted employment overseas in July 1995 and expect to qualify for the foreign earned income exclusion.
+13) I am a U.S. citizen who worked in the United States for

+6 months last year.
+I accepted employment overseas in July of last year and expect to qualify for the foreign earned income exclusion.
 Should I file a return and pay tax on the income earned in the United States during the first 6 months and then, when I qualify, file another return covering the last 6 months of the year?